Dick Eve

 Richmond Cavill "Dick" Eve (19 March 1901 – 13 March 1970) was an Australian diver who competed in the 1924 Summer Olympics.
 He won the gold medal in the plain high diving and finished fifth in the 3 metre springboard event.
 He was the first Australian Olympic diver to win a gold medal.

+Swimming career

+Following the 1924 Olympics, Eve was barred from membership of Manly Amateur Swimming Club as he was considered a professional since he managed manly baths and lived on site.
+His "professional status" meant he was also ineligible for selection for the 1928 Summer Olympics.

+Personal life

-His brother was Australian sports administrator Jim Eve.
+Eve was the son of Albert Sidney Eve, a well-known swim instructor, and Fredda Cavill Eve, a member of the famous Cavill swimming family.
+His grandfather was Frederick Cavill and his brother was Australian sports administrator Jim Eve.